jakubBab/block-radar/README.md

 ## Getting Started

-To get started with the Project Name, follow the instructions below:
+To get started, follow the instructions below:

 1. Clone the repository: